loafoflead/tbg/README.txt

             print: [any text to be printed raw to the screen]
             null: [do nothing]

+        To chain multiple tags together, simply place a '+' sign in between them, as follows: say:hello, how are you?+give:hundred_pounds

         But there is also a tag called 'if'.
 The general syntax of the 'if' tag is as follows:

             <action>if:(name=loafoflead):(say:hello bread)?(take:all)</action>